Interface

 Antipatterns

-This section addresses antipatterns involving ineffective or counterproductive ways of modeling Interfaces in LeanIX.
+This section addresses antipatterns involving ineffective or counterproductive ways of modeling Interfaces in SAP LeanIX.

 Applicable Use Cases